aws-controllers-k8s/sagemaker-controller/README.md

 ### 6.0 Adopt Resources

-ACK controller provides to provide the ability to “adopt” resources that were not originally created by ACK service controller.
-Given the user configures the controller with permissions which has access to existing resource, the controller will be able to determine the current specification and status of the AWS resource and reconcile said resource as if the ACK controller had originally created it.
+ACK controllers provide the ability to “adopt” resources that were not originally created by an ACK service controller.
+For more information, see [Adopting Existing AWS Resources](https://aws-controllers-k8s.github.io/community/docs/user-docs/adopted-resource/) in the ACK documentation.

-Sample:
+The following steps demonstrate how to adopt a SageMaker Endpoint.

+Save the following sample to a file called `adopt-endpoint-sample.yaml`.
 ```yaml
 apiVersion: services.k8s.aws/v1alpha1
 kind: AdoptedResource